awslabs/aws-bootstrap-kit/source/aws-bootstrap-kit/API.md

 ----|-----------
 [Account](#aws-bootstrap-kit-account)|An AWS Account.
 [AwsOrganizationsStack](#aws-bootstrap-kit-awsorganizationsstack)|A Stack creating the Software Development Life Cycle (SDLC) Organization.
 [CrossAccountDNSDelegator](#aws-bootstrap-kit-crossaccountdnsdelegator)|TODO: propose this to fix https://github.com/aws/aws-cdk/issues/8776 High-level construct that creates: 1.
 A public hosted zone in the current account 2.
-A record name in the hosted zone id of target account.
+A record name in the hosted zone id of target account  Usage: Create a role with the following permission: {       "Sid": "VisualEditor0",       "Effect": "Allow",       "Action": [           "route53:GetHostedZone",           "route53:ChangeResourceRecordSets"       ],       "Resource": "arn:aws:route53:::hostedzone/ZXXXXXXXXX" }  Then use the construct like this:  const crossAccountDNSDelegatorProps: ICrossAccountDNSDelegatorProps = {       targetAccount: '1234567890',       targetRoleToAssume: 'DelegateRecordUpdateRoleInThatAccount',       targetHostedZoneId: 'ZXXXXXXXXX',       zoneName: 'subdomain.mydomain.com', };  new CrossAccountDNSDelegator(this, 'CrossAccountDNSDelegatorStack', crossAccountDNSDelegatorProps);
+[Organization](#aws-bootstrap-kit-organization)|This represents an Organization.
 [RootDns](#aws-bootstrap-kit-rootdns)|A class creating the main hosted zone and a role assumable by stages account to be able to set sub domain delegation.
 [SecureRootUser](#aws-bootstrap-kit-securerootuser)|*No description*
 [ValidateEmail](#aws-bootstrap-kit-validateemail)|Email Validation.